 Equity comprises issued share capital, reserves and retained losses as disclosed in the consolidated statement of changes in equity.

 The Group adheres to the capital maintenance requirements as set out in the Companies Act.

-2022 2021
+2023 2022

 £'000 £'000

-Total equity 2,258 2,901

-Cash and cash equivalents 779 996
+Total equity752Cash and cash equivalents599 2,258 779

 23. Contracts in Which Directors Have an Interest